MissPhumy/QR-Reader-with-OLED-Display/README.md

 ## Challenge Statement

 ### Problem Statement
-The project aims to develop a QR image scanner capable of efficiently capturing and analyzing QR images.
+The project aims to develop a QR image capable of efficiently capturing and analyzing QR images.
 Additionally, it will integrate an OLED display to showcase the printed images for easy verification.

 ### Risks